-Year Group Key Words Science RSHE (aspects of science linked to this area) Health Education Relationships Education Sex Education Rec Friendship, kindness, happy, sad, shy, feelings, lonely, sorry, angry, family, mum, dad, brother, sister, grandma, grandad, stepmum, stepdad, foster mum, foster dad To recognise the importance of friendship To recognise the importance of saying sorry and forgiveness To recognise that all families are different I Friends, feelings, similar, different, family, boy, girl, male, female, private parts, penis, vulva To identify, name, draw and label the basic parts of the human body To understand that we are all different but can still be friends To explore different types of families and who to ask for help To discuss how children grow and change 2 Similar, different, sex, gender roles, stereotypes boy, girl, male, female, private parts, penis, vulva To identify, name, draw and label the basic parts of the human body, with a focus on sexual differences To notice that animals, including humans, have offspring that grow into adults (lifecycles) To introduce the concept of gender stereotypes To identify differences between males and females 3 Similar, different, gender roles, stereotypes, male, female, private 7.5.57 To identify that people are unique and to respect those differences parts, penis, testicles, vulva, vagina, uterus, family, fostering, adoption, relationship To explore the differences between male and female bodies To consider appropriate and inappropriate physical contact and consent To explore different types of families and who to go to for help and support 4 Puberty, lifecycle, reproduction, physical, breasts, sperm, egg, pubic hair, emotional, feelings To explore the human lifecycle To identify some basic facts about puberty and explore how it is linked to reproduction To explore respect in a range of relationships To discuss the characteristics of healthy relationships 5 Puberty, physical changes, emotional changes, moods, menstruation, periods, tampons, sanitary towels, wet dreams, semen, erection, sweat, breasts, spots, pubic hair, facial hair, underarm hair, sexual feelings To explore the emotional and physical changes occurring in puberty To understand male and female puberty changes in more detail To explore the impact of puberty on the body and the importance of physical hygiene To explore ways to get support during puberty 6 Womb, sperm, egg, conception, fertilisation, pregnancy, sexual intercourse, twins, fostering, adoption, relationship, friendship, love, consent, intimacy, communication, personal/private information, internet safety To recognise that living things produce offspring of the same kind, but normally offspring vary and are not identical to parents 3.
-7 To explore the importance of communication and respect in relationships To explore positive and negative ways of communicating in a relationship To understand the decisions that have to be made before having children To describe how and why the body changes during puberty in preparation for reproduction To understand some basic facts about conception and pregnancy To consider different ways people might start a family.
+Year Group Key Words Science (aspects of science linked to this area) RSHE Health Education Relationships Education Sex Education Rec Friendship, kindness, happy, sad, shy, feelings, lonely, sorry, angry, family, mum, dad, brother, sister, grandma, grandad, stepmum, stepdad, foster mum, foster dad, carer, private parts To recognise the importance of friendship To recognise the importance of saying sorry and forgiveness To recognise that all families are different I Friends, feelings, similar, different, family, boy, girl, male, female, private parts, penis, vulva To identify, name, draw and label the basic parts of the human body To understand that we are all different but can still be friends To explore different types of families and who to ask for help To discuss how children grow and change 2 Similar, different, sex, gender roles, stereotypes boy, girl, male, female, private parts, penis, vulva To identify, name, draw and label the basic parts of the human body, with a focus on sexual differences To introduce the concept of gender stereotypes To identify differences between males and females

+T nipples, testicles To notice that animals, including humans, have offspring that grow into adults (lifecycles) 3 Similar, different, gender roles, stereotypes, male, female, private parts, penis, testicles, vulva, vagina, uterus, family, fostering, adoption, relationship To identify that people are unique and to respect those differences To explore the differences between male and female bodies To consider appropriate and inappropriate physical contact and consent To explore different types of families and who to go to for help and support 4 Puberty, lifecycle, reproduction, physical, breasts, sperm, egg, pubic hair, emotional, feelings To explore the human lifecycle To identify some basic facts about puberty and explore how it is linked to reproduction To explore respect in a range of relationships To discuss the characteristics of healthy relationships 5 Puberty, physical changes, emotional changes, moods, menstruation, periods, tampons, sanitary towels, wet dreams, semen, erection, sweat, breasts, spots, pubic hair, facial hair, underarm hair, sexual feelings ejaculation/ period underwear/ To explore living things and their habitats fertilisation (plants), gametes (plants), sperm (plants), egg (plants), asexual (plants), sexual (plants) To explore the emotional and physical changes occurring in puberty To understand male and female puberty changes in more detail To explore the impact of puberty on the body and the importance of physical hygiene To explore ways to get support during puberty 6 Womb, sperm, egg, conception, fertilisation, fertilise, pregnancy, sexual intercourse, twins, fostering, adoption, relationship, same sex relationship, IVF, doctor, sperm donor, friendship, love, consent, intimacy, communication, personal/private information, internet safety, To recognise that living things produce offspring of the same kind, but normally offspring vary and are not identical to parents To explore the importance of communication and respect in relationships To explore the importance of consent in relationships To explore positive and negative ways of communicating in a relationship To understand the decisions that have to be made before having children To describe how and why the body changes during puberty in preparation for reproduction To understand some basic facts about conception and pregnancy To consider different ways people might start a family.

-Parents/carers of children in Year 4, 5 and 6, will be informed prior to the start of the above lessons, in order to prepare their children.
+Parents/carers of children in all year groups will be informed prior to the start of the above lessons, in order to prepare their children.